Bob Studying Bob in Liberia

 EDUCATORS

-I am doing a series of author's presentations to schools in which one of the most exciting experiences for all of us is when I read aloud Suddenly the Cat to the students.
-Vivian Harp has some dazzling photographs (© 2008 Vivian Harp) of this pure white cat with one blue eye and one yellow eye and the most expressive face you will ever see on a cat.
-Vivian is allowing me to project the photos as a slide show as I read the story aloud.
+While doing a series of author's presentations to elementary schools a few years ago, I had the most enchanting experience.
+Enchanting both to me and to the students.
+It was the reading aloud of Suddenly the Cat that kept the students agog.
+Vivian Harp contributed her dazzling photographs of this pure white cat with one blue eye and one yellow eye and the most expressive face you will ever see on a cat.
+I projected Vivian's photos as a slide show as I read the story aloud.
 Kids absolutely love this story, and these photographs of Vivian's are so humorous and full of kitty character that the kids laugh and laugh.
 Suddenly is very vain and demanding and adorable, and the kid who narrates the story clearly has fallen head over heels in love with this cat.

 In the presentations in Palm Springs we were all lucky to have David Rauscher, the illustrator, along.
 Dave and I were able to talk about the artistic collaboration we had while putting together A Ghost in Silence and the students were full of questions both about writing and about illustrating.
 In addition, while I read the story aloud, Dave was up in front of the class with his laptop creating his own illustrations for Suddenly the Cat and at the end of the presentation, Dave was able to show his progress, much to the students' delight and edification.
 The students got really excited to see the way an illustrator works with an author's story, and it spurred them not only to write stories themselves, but also to illustrate them.

-Even without Dave along, however, I spend a good part of the time in this elementary school presentation talking about his and my collaboration, and I include a few of Dave's drawings for A Ghost in Silence in the slide show.
+At other schools where Dave couldn't join me, still I spent a good part of the time talking about his and my collaboration.
+And I would include a few of Dave's drawings for A Ghost in Silence in the slide show.
 Those illustrations are from the dramatic first chapter about a family uproar that ensues when the narrator's older brother runs afoul of their parents.
-This part of the story is very familiar to the students and they pay rapt attention.
+This part of the story seems always very familiar to the students and they paid rapt attention.

-You can see some of Dave's illustrations for Suddenly the Cat in the link at the top of this webpage.
-I invite the students to come to this website to reread the story and make illustrations of their own.
-I give the teachers my address so that the teachers can collect the illustrations and mail them to me.
-With the students' permission, and as time permits, I scan some of their illustrations and include them as links above.
+You can see Dave's illustrations and Vivian's photos for Suddenly the Cat in the link at the top and bottom of this webpage.
+I always invited students to come to this website to reread the story and make illustrations of their own.
+I gave the teachers my address so that the teachers could collect the illustrations and mail them to me.
+With the students' permission, I scanned some of their illustrations and include them as links above.
+Those kids astonish me.

 A Ghost in Silence -- paperback cover